 Grant in 2015

-Zenalux Biomedical is a start-up based in Research Triangle Park, North Carolina, specializing in biomedical diagnostics through advanced biophotonics.
-With strong connections to Duke University, the company has developed a management team with significant executive experience.
-Zenalux aims to simplify optical spectroscopy for medical practitioners, enabling real-time, non-destructive diagnostics of biological tissues.
-Their innovative products translate ultraviolet-visible tissue spectra into quantified biological endpoints, allowing medical professionals to concentrate on practical applications of the technology in clinical settings.
+Zenalux Biomedical is a biomedical diagnostics start-up located in Research Triangle Park, North Carolina.
+The company specializes in biophotonics and has established itself as a leader in this field through strong connections with Duke University.
+Zenalux is focused on simplifying optical spectroscopy for medical practitioners, enabling real-time, non-destructive diagnostics of biological tissue.
+Their innovative products translate ultraviolet-visible tissue spectra into quantified biological endpoints, allowing healthcare professionals to concentrate on the practical applications of this advanced technology in clinical settings.
+With a highly qualified management team possessing extensive executive experience, Zenalux aims to enhance diagnostic capabilities in the medical field.

 Dignify Therapeutics